viadonau/Pegelhub-Frontend/README.md

 ## Architecural Overview
 ![Architectural Overview](Pegelhub.png)

+## Theming
+The Applicatiion provides theming support in two different ways:
+- theme.scss
+- base-theme.scss

+### theme.scss
+The main theme file provides scss-variables used for coloring and shaping html-elements.
+In order to change these parameters, values needed to provided for the offered scss-variables.

+### base-theme.scss
+This is the PrimeNG main theme and is responsible for the general styling of the application.
+Here, changes can be done to the PrimeNG style classes and rules.

 ## Deployment
 To deploy the application on a web server, follow the instructions below. the application is deployed and made available in a docker container.